 - Call us now

 - Get a quote

 A good practice to follow when creating a Google ad is to write specific text for each of your ad groups.
-Ad groups are the smaller themes, topics, or products within your business that you’ll base your ads on to keep your account organised.
-For example, if you run an interior design business, you might have an ad group based on "home design," one on "design for businesses," and another for "event design and planning."
+Ad groups are the smaller themes, topics or products within your business that you’ll base your ads on to keep your account organized.
+For example, if you run an interior design business, you might have an ad group based on ’home design’, one on ’design for businesses,’ and another for ’event design and planning’.

 Remember that Google Ads text ads are relatively short.
 While you might have a good idea for clever or fancy phrasing, your ad probably isn’t the best place to use it.
 It serves your business better to get to the main points as quickly and cleanly as you can, so people who are searching know that you’re offering what they came to the web to find, buy, do, or learn more about.

 If you’ve already set up your Google Ads account, you know that keywords are the words or terms that someone types into Google when they’re searching for what they want – and that keywords are what trigger your ad to show up in relevant search results.
 That’s why using the keywords assigned to a particular ad group in your text is another way to make your ad immediately relevant to potential customers.

 Let’s say that one of your keywords is ’home interior design’.
 By making your headline ’Home Interior Design’, you show that what your business offers is an exact match with the interests of a Google user who just searched that term, and could grab their attention because of it.
 Close variations such as ’Design For Your Home’ might work, too.

 That said, since you’ll probably be targeting quite a few keywords, don’t feel pressured to create separate ad text for every single one.
 Try thinking about the main theme of your ad group, and write text based on a keyword that seems to be the most related.